Santa Barbara County, California: Policing

 The Santa Barbara County Sheriff provides court protection, jail management, and coroner service for the entire county.
 It provides patrol and detective services for the unincorporated areas of the county and two cities by contract.
 Incorporated municipalities within the county that have their own municipal police departments are Santa Maria, Lompoc, and Santa Barbara City.
 Carpinteria and Goleta by contract with the Sheriff.

-The Santa Barbara County Probation Department provides services for those placed on probation or detained in Santa Maria Juvenile Hall or Los Prietos Boys Camp.
-Tanja Heitman is the current chief probation officer.
+The Santa Barbara County Probation Department provides services for those placed on probation or detained in Santa Maria Juvenile Hall.
+Holly Benton is the current chief probation officer.
 The department was established in 1909 following the enactment of California's first probation laws.
 After 106 years in service, there are currently 241 probation officers and juvenile institutions officers keeping tabs on 6,600 adults and 1,350 juveniles as of 2015.
 The probation department has locations in Santa Maria, Santa Barbara, and Lompoc.

 Politics

 For most of the 20th century, Santa Barbara County was a Republican stronghold.
 From 1920 to 1988, it was only carried by two Democrats: Franklin D. Roosevelt and Lyndon B. Johnson.
 However, the county has leaned to the left in recent years.
 Overall, Santa Barbara now usually supports Democratic candidates in Presidential and congressional elections.
 The last Republican to win a majority in the county was George H. W. Bush in 1988.
 There remains a distinction between the more conservative northern areas of the county, which continue to largely support Republicans, and the more liberal southern areas, which are strongly Democratic.

 Santa Barbara County has long been divided between competing political interests.
 North of the Santa Ynez Mountains, agricultural activities and oil development have long provided jobs.
 The northern portion also contains a large military base, Vandenberg Space Force Base, and thus military interests are prominent.
 These influences have created a Republican-leaning northern half.

 The southern portion of Santa Barbara county has had an economy based on tourism, with a significant percentage of people with white-collar jobs, formerly in aerospace but more recently in software and other high-tech pursuits.
 Additionally, the University of California, Santa Barbara contributes to a liberal populace.
 The southern portion of the county has a strong history of left-wing activism, with anti-war protests common in Santa Barbara.
 It is generally believed that the inspiration for Earth Day was the 1969 Santa Barbara oil spill.
 Gaylord Nelson, the senator who proposed the idea, has never directly cited any direct cause for the establishment of the holiday.

 On November 4, 2008, Santa Barbara County voted 53.5% against Proposition 8 which amended the California Constitution to ban same-sex marriages.
 It was the only county in Southern California to vote against the proposition.